Our free downloadable resources connect you with the knowledge you need to protect your lungs and breathe your best.

 Questions that aren’t answered here?
 You can speak with a Certified Respiratory Educator through our Lung Health Line at 1-888-344-LUNG (5864), or send us an email any time (firstname.lastname@example.org).

-A note for healthcare providers: Our new online print resource ordering system is now available here.
+Looking for printed resources?
+Our new online print resource ordering system is easy to use and available here.
 Please note that we are making an effort to go paperless, and therefore we are limiting the types of resources that are available in print.

 Asthma Active is a free book of puzzles, games and information to teach children how to control their asthma and stay active.
 It’s a great way to learn that having asthma doesn’t mean having to sit on the sidelines.